Kiffhost/exalted-scripture-understanding/Charms/Infernal/Awareness/Threat-Monitoring Excitement.md

 Against a surprise attack, success negates its Defense penalty.
 Against an ambush, she can defend normally — including using Charms — but reduces her Defense to 2.
 Every two extra successes she rolls increases this by +1, up to a maximum of her base Defense.
 ## [[Keys]]
 #### Familiar Threat Delight
-The Infernal waives this Charm’s cost against enemies whose unexpected attacks she’s successfully defended against with this Charm this scene, or whose Stealth she’s beaten with an Awareness roll.
+This Charm is free against enemies whose unexpected attacks the Infernal has successfully defended against with this Charm this scene, or whose Stealth she’s beaten with an Awareness roll.